9 Japanese dog breeds you should say ‘Konnichiwa’ to

 Many Japanese dog breeds originated hundreds of years ago, while others, like the Japanese Spitz, were only recognized by major kennel clubs in the 1920s and 1930s.
 The Nihon Ken Honzokai, also know as the Japanese Dog Preservation Society, has recognized six indigenous dog breeds that are considered national monuments.

 These six breeds are known as the Nihon Ken – but they aren't the only breeds that hail from the country.
-Japanese dog breeds come in all shapes, sizes, colors, and temperaments - you may even see a dog breed on here you'd like to bring into your family one day!
+Japanese dog breeds come in all shapes, sizes, colors, and temperaments– you may even see a dog breed on here you'd like to bring into your family one day!

-PetsRadar's guide to Japanese dog breeds
+Japanese dog breeds

 1. Shiba Inu

 The ever-popular and beloved Shiba Inu is a Japanese dog breed and Nihon Ken that predates the emergence of modern, recognized breeds in the 19th century.
-They're considered a "basal breed" which means they are thought to be a dog breed that heavily influenced the development of modern-day breeds via genetics.
+They're considered a "basal breed", which means they are thought to be a dog breed that heavily influenced the development of modern-day breeds via genetics.

-Shiba Inus were bred to flush out and hunt small game like rabbits and birds.
-They are double-coated to help keep them warm, and can be anywhere from 18 to 22 pounds while standing around 13 to 17 inches tall.
 Shiba Inus are good-natured, bold, and have an infamously loud "scream" or bark that they can do when stressed or incredibly happy.
-Shiba Inus are fastidious cleaners - you may find them grooming their paws just like a cat!
+Shiba Inus are also fastidious cleaners – you may find them grooming their paws just like a cat!

 2. Akita

-The Akita is the largest of the Nihon Ken Japanese dog breeds, as they can easily grow over 100 pounds and can stand two-feet-tall or taller.
-They were bred in the early 17th century as hunting dogs that could comfortably exist in snow, as they originated in the mountains of northern Japan.
-Akitas also make great guard dogs and are so beloved that newborn children are often given Akita figurines as means of protecting them through a long and happy life.
+The Akita is the largest of the Nihon Ken Japanese dog breeds, as they can easily grow over 100 pounds and can stand more than 2ft tall.
+They were bred in the early 17th Century as hunting dogs that could comfortably exist in snow, as they originated in the mountains of northern Japan.

 Many people have heard the story of Hachiko, an Akita who faithfully waited at the Shibuya train station every night long after his owner passed away.
 Hachiko has been immortalized through a bronze statue that rests at the station in question.
-Akitas are usually best in single-dog households, as they can be territorial with property and reserved around strangers.
-They aren't considered a good breed for first-time dog owners.

 3. Kai Ken

 The Kai Ken is an incredibly rare Japanese dog breed that is also a member of the Nihon Ken dog group.
 Kai Kens are medium-sized dogs, usually between 17-22 inches tall and weighing about 25-55 pounds.
 They have a medium-length double coat that can be black, red, or brown brindle.
-They were bred to hunt for Japanese serow (a deer-like animal native to Japan), wild boar, and bears in steep, mountainous areas.
-Kai Kens are smart, alert, and make great watchdogs - so they can be a bit reserved towards strangers, but can be very good with children.

 4. Kishu Ken

-The Kishu, or Kishu-ken, is another Nihon Ken dog.
-Kishus are descendants of ancient medium-sized dogs from the Kishu region and are similar to the Kai Ken.
 Quiet like Shiba Inus, Kishus were bred for boar and deer hunting, and prefer to stalk their prey rather than bark at it.
 They are still commonly used to hunt boar in Japan to this day.

 5. Hokkaido

 The Hokkaido, Hokkaido-ken, or just do-ken, is another ancient Japanese breed that you'll notice looks a lot like the other dogs on this list.
-Hokkaidos are medium breed that are around 20 inches tall and around 44 pounds, but if bred outside of Japan they tend to be even smaller.
-They have double coats that come in a range of colors, from black to brindle, to wolf-grey.
-They are believed to have been brought over by immigrants from the island of Honshu in the 1140s.
+Hokkaidos are a medium breed that are around 20 inches tall and around 44 pounds, but if bred outside of Japan they tend to be even smaller.

 Hokkaidos are very loyal and brave, with a great sense of direction and smell.
 They are commonly used to hunt boar and bear and are known for their iconic howls.
 They are very food motivated, work well with recall techniques, and require long walks to expel their energy.